jon-taffer/joker-poker-wainwright/README.md

 you can make bonus buy game videopoker this way idem dito

 you can make multiplay/linked games like at my fav u.k. casino irl, where games currently are already beign played together in terms of roulette etc in dedicated section, it can be a good addition

+Bonus game could be compared maybe with the classic "money bag" respin feature like in [this example](https://www.youtube.com/watch?v=N5kBoTXeCSk).
+As hitting jokers will continue the feature

 //